Skip to content

 • Assigned the lower of F280 or the RFL; and

-All other aircraft going to Enroute CTA must be Heads-up Coordinated to the relevant sector as soon as practical.
+All other aircraft going to Enroute CTA must be Heads-up coordinated to the relevant sector as soon as practical.

-SY TCU -> ARL: "JST789, with your concurrence, will be assigned F240, for my separation with ANZ12"
+SY TCU -> ARL: "DAL40, with your concurrence, will be right of route, DCT GUTIV"

-ARL -> SY TCU: "JST789, concur F240"
+ARL -> SY TCU: "DAL40, concur right of route DCT GUTIV"

 YWLM Arrivals

-Additionally, Voiceless Coordination exists to ARL(All) for aircraft:
+Additionally, voiceless coordination exists to ARL(All) for aircraft:

 • With ADES YWLM; and